rimashah1/flask-with-db/README.md

 Some fake patient data was created.
 Bootstrap was used for CSS styling

-app.py and connectDB.py connect database to flask createDB.py creates the data in the database
+app.py and connectDB.py connect database to flask <br>
+createDB.py creates the data in the database

 # Deployed on Azure